PSECC Solar Farms an initiative of PSECC Ltd

 In May 2017 the Vice President, Dr Mahamudu Bawumia has said the government has saved the country $300 million by reviewing and prioritising some Power Purchase Agreements.
 We estimate we will get a PPA for this Simbrofo project approximately June onwards 2018.

-The Simbrofo OFF GRID & 20MW Solar Farm is supported by the UK company PSECC Ltd and UK Government UKTi programme and is an initiative of Simbrofo Light Ghana Ltd UK Ltd. Alpin Sun GmBH will act as EPC.
+The Simbrofo OFF GRID & 200MW Solar Farm is supported by the UK company PSECC Ltd and Savant Energy Limited.

 Our approach is to make sure that Ghana get value for money and receive from us the best designed Solar Farms with maximum power output together with bringing substantial community benefits such as a new school, solar water pumps and street lighting and possible FREE 20 watt solar panels for villagers around each of the Solar Farms.
 To be able to do this we will need from the Ministry of Energy an open ended PPA, minimal losses at the sub station connection.

 We are active in the UK, and since 2012 in Africa - Kenya & Ghana.
-We are building and funding Solar Farms and Solar Mini Grid systems in Ghana and arranged a 10MW Solar Farm for Riara University at Konza.
+We are building and funding Solar Farms and Solar Mini Grid systems in Ghana and arranged a 10MW Solar Farm for Riara University at Konza in Kenya.

-If we can get the PPA over twenty years and possible at a higher FiT of $0.0886 per KWh then all the community enhancement can take place.
+The previous 20MW PPA over twenty years was to be $0.0886 per KWh then all the community enhancement can take place - the new PPA is required to be